ivanB1975/cf-sample-app-dotnetcore/README.md

 ## Run in the cloud

 1. Install the [cf CLI](https://github.com/cloudfoundry/cli#downloads)
-1. Run `cf create-service mongodb small my-mongodb`
+1. Run `cf create-service mariadb usage dotnet-test`
-1. Wait about 3 minutes until the MongoDB is ready
+1. The Mariadb enterprise should be ready to use.
-1. Run `cf push --random-route`
+1. Run `cf push`
 1. Visit the given URL